artefactual/archivematica-docs/admin-manual/installation-setup/customization/dashboard-config.rst

 ..
 NOTE::

-   If you are planning to use the *metadata-only DIP upload to AtoM* functionality don't forget to enable the :ref:`the API plugin in AtoM
+   If you are planning to use the :ref:`metadata-only DIP upload to AtoM
-   <atom:api-intro>`, generate a API key and update the ``REST API key`` field
+   <upload-metadata-atom>` functionality don't forget to enable the :ref:`API
-   accordingly.
-Metadata-only upload is only available since AtoM 2.4.
+   plugin in AtoM <atom:api-intro>`, generate a API key, and update the ``REST API key`` field accordingly.
+Metadata-only DIP upload is only available if you are using AtoM 2.4 or higher.

 AtoM server configuration
 +++++++++++++++++++++++++